Mulla Powinda

 Mullah Powindah used the Tochi Valley of North Waziristan as his centre of operations and incited people from the area to revolt in Jihad against the British.
-He became known first as the Selani Mulla and later as Mulla Powinda rather than by his rarely used real name of Mohiuddin.
-In his later years i.e the first of decade of nineteenth-century he was also called as "Shahninshah-i-Taliban" He was not a scholar in real terms but was familiar with the main tenets of Islam, and due to his closeness with the clergy came to be known as a Mullah.
+He became known first as the Selani Mulla and later as Mulla Powinda rather than by his rarely used real name of Mohiuddin."He was not a scholar in real terms but was familiar with the main tenets of Islam, and due to his closeness with the clergy came to be known as a Mullah.
 He was a revolutionary National leader and even the staunchest and most unwilling Wazir and Mahsud tribesmen supported him and united on his call.

 Mulla Powinda did Bai'ath from Mulla Muhammad Anwar of Tirah under the Qadiriyyah Tariqa.
 His teacher was Maulana Hamzullah Wazir who also was a prominent mujahed of his time.
 Along with religious teachings, Mulla Powinda also received military training from Maulana Hamzullah Wazir.